TwiggybankTwiggybank

 Saving compounds, daily.

-At the family's local midnight, a job posts an interest entry to each kid's saving bucket.
-Daily compounding, fractional-cent remainders carried in the ledger so nothing drifts.
+At the family's local midnight, each kid's Saving jar grows a little.
+Daily compounding, fractional-cent remainders carried so nothing drifts.
 The result: most days the saving line ticks up by a cent or two, and the kid watches it happen.

 May 19$120.34+$0.03